pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 :   Specifies what to do with insertions, deletions, and comments
-    produced by the MS Word "Track Changes" feature.  `accept` (the default), inserts all insertions, and ignores all deletions. `reject` inserts all deletions and ignores insertions.
-Both `accept` and `reject` ignore comments. `all` puts in insertions, deletions, and comments, wrapped in spans with `insertion`, `deletion`, `comment-start`, and `comment-end`
+    produced by the MS Word "Track Changes" feature.  `accept` (the default) processes all the insertions and deletions.
+    `reject` ignores them.
+Both `accept` and `reject` ignore comments.
+    `all` includes all insertions, deletions, and comments, wrapped in spans with `insertion`, `deletion`, `comment-start`, and `comment-end` classes, respectively.
-    classes, respectively.
 The author and time of change is included. `all` is useful for scripting: only accepting changes from a certain reviewer, say, or before a certain date.
-If a paragraph is inserted or deleted, `track-changes=all` produces a span with the class `paragraph-insertion`/`paragraph-deletion`
+If a paragraph is inserted or deleted, `track-changes=all` produces a span with the class `paragraph-insertion`/`paragraph-deletion` before the
-    before the affected paragraph break.
+    affected paragraph break.
 This option only affects the docx reader.

 `--extract-media=`*DIR*

 :   Extract images and other media contained in or linked from
     the source document to the path *DIR*, creating it if necessary, and adjust the images references in the document so they point to the extracted files.
-If the source format is a binary container (docx, epub, or odt), the media is extracted from the container and the original filenames are used.
-Otherwise the media is read from the file system or downloaded, and new filenames are constructed based on SHA1 hashes of the contents.
+Media are downloaded, read from the file system, or extracted from a binary container (e.g. docx), as needed.
+The original file paths are used if they are relative paths not containing `..`.
+    Otherwise filenames are constructed from the SHA1 hash of the contents.

 `--abbreviations=`*FILE*